 Data management and storage is a key focus for many business organisations.
-Vacancies are advertised online, by recruitment agencies, careers services, in newspapers and in publications such as TARGETjobs IT & Technology.
+Vacancies are advertised online – by employers and on IT jobs boards such as IT Jobs Watch – as well as by recruitment agencies, careers services and by TARGETjobs.

 There are routes into this profession for both school leavers and graduates.

 It is often possible to enter the profession with a degree or higher national diploma (HND) in any subject.
 However, a qualification in a relevant subject such as computer science, software engineering, electronic engineering, mathematics or software engineering can be advantageous.
 For graduates without relevant qualifications or experience, a postgraduate qualification in computing, IT or operational research is beneficial.